top of page

 Pu'u Pehe (Sweetheart Rock) on Lanai, Hawaii

-And west will allow you to look back towards Hulopo'e Bay and beyond.
-Not a bad adventure right outside of our hotel room door.
+And west, you’ll get panoramic views of Hulopoʻe Bay and beyond.
+Not a bad little adventure steps from our hotel room.
 Now it's time for some overpriced resort food!

-My one and only trip to Lanai was a "maximizing" hiking adventure.
-Given the cost of staying for only one night, I tried my best to hit every possible hike on the island so that I wouldn't have a longing to return.
+My one and only trip to Lanai was a “maximize everything” kind of mission.
+We only stayed one night, so I made it my goal to hit every hike I could.
+That way, I wouldn’t feel the need to come back.

 DISCLAIMER: This website is for entertainment purposes only.
 The web designer and contributors are not liable for any injuries, accidents, or damages resulting from the use of information provided.
 Trail data, including trail statistics such as mileage and difficulty ratings, are provided as estimates based on the best available data at the time of publication and may not be 100% accurate.
 Conditions on trails can change; users should verify information with local authorities or other reliable sources before embarking on any hiking or outdoor adventure.
 Hiking is a high-risk activity; individuals should know their limits, take precautions, and prioritize safety.
 By using this site, you acknowledge and accept these risks; the web designer and contributors are not legally responsible for any consequences.